 Whether you’re a couple or a family, here are our five reasons why you should tag on a few days just in this area next time you’re in Switzerland:

 Some of Switzerland’s most scenic hikes for all levels are hidden here, and unlike its more famous alpine siblings, you’ll almost find only locals along the way… Our favorite circuit is none other than Switzerland’s version of the Dolomites: the stunningly varied 11km Gastlosen trail.

-Switzerland’s array of culture and tradition goes way further than just banks and chocolate.
-One of its most beautiful know-hows is the meticulous art of paper cutting called “scherrenschnitte” which originates from this region.
-Not only are the master pieces and the stories they tell absolutely beautiful, but what makes this tradition even more captivating is the passion and the amount of hours that goes behind each and every piece.
+Switzerland’s array of culture and tradition goes way further than just banks, cheese and chocolate.
+One of its most beautiful know-hows is the meticulous art of paper cutting called “scherrenschnitte”, which actually originates from this region.
+Not only are the masterpieces and the stories they tell absolutely beautiful, but what makes this tradition even more captivating is the passion and the amount of hours that goes behind each piece.
 We love to bring our travelers on a backstage tour to meet one of our favorite artists and to connect them to the heart of this rare form of art.

 The Secret Ingredient is Always Cheese

 One of the reasons Gruyères is on the tourist map is because it is where Switzerland’s most famous type of cheese is made: the Gruyères.
 Our suggestion to add the cherry on your trip?
 Skip the queues to the museum and let us take you to meet the cheese-makers themselves in their remote alpine hut.
 It’s one of the most humbling and captivating experiences we have been lucky enough to experience; to see these genuine farmers in their everyday work life (starting everyday at 4AM, 7 days a week), making cheese using traditional methods.
 If there is one local encounter to have on your trip, this is the one that should not be missed!